Work

 Whether you've been pushed or you're stepping off, the work moves through four stages:

 Reconciliation.
 Naming what's ending and what it actually costs.
-The only route through grief is through it.
+For those who've been pushed: the only route through grief is through it.
+For those stepping off: excitement is real, and it still needs grounding.

 Reflection.
 A deep audit of values, not skills.
 What you're for, not just what you're good at.

 Reorientation.
-Mapping genuine capability into new economic models.
-Paths that don't yet have a job title.
+Mapping genuine capability into new economic models — including paths that don't yet have a job title.

 Resilience.
 Building a life model, not just a career plan.
 One designed to hold under the next wave of disruption.